-On July 24, 2020, the Board, by Resolution No. 2020-044, authorized the Second Addendum to the Ninth Amendment, in an amount not to exceed \$260,218, of Contract No. 2010-B-1, Golden Gate Bridge Seismic Retrofit Phase IIIB Design Services, with HDR Engineering, Inc. to perform wind tunnel testing and acoustic studies on full-scale specimens of the new bridge railing and fairing.
+On July 24, 2020, the Board, by Resolution No. 2020-044, authorized the Second Addendum to the Ninth Amendment, in an amount not to exceed \$260,218, of Contract No. 2010-B-1, Golden Gate Bridge Seismic Retrofit Phase IIIB Design Services, with HDR Engineering, Inc. to perform wind tunnel testing and acoustic studies on full-scale specimens of the new bridge railing and fairing in order to replicate, in the laboratory, the wind-induced sounds caused by wind passing through the new Suspension Bridge railing, and to determine what modifications, if any, could be made to reduce or eliminate the sound without impairing the effectiveness of the wind retrofit.
 The fabrication of the full-scale specimens has been completed and on October 23, 2020, wind tunnel testing began.
 The initial testing was completed on November 5, 2020.
-The District and consultant are evaluating the test results and developing details for potential measures to mitigate the wind induced noise.
-The investigation and development is continuing.
+The District and consultant have evaluated the test results and developed details of measures that could potentially mitigate the wind induced sound.